Differential evolution outside the box: Discussion of results

 \subsubsection{Comparison across crossover variants}

-When comparing EDPOIS for groups of configurations identical in everything but their crossover variants, it becomes evident that these are two different algorithms.
-Despite the fact that DE crossover operators are by design unable to produce unfeasible solutions from two feasible inputs, the cascade process resulting from the use of a mutation operator, which is responsible for generating ISs, followed by `bin' or `exp' crossover algorithms can lead to significantly different POIS.
-Generally, with the proposed experimental setup, `exp' crossover variant seems to result in smaller POIS.
-Fig.~\ref{fig:crossover_comparison} shows two typical examples of differences in EDPOIS induced by choice of crossover operator. \textit{Thus, the choice of crossover does not appear to be the only factor in describing the variability among EDPOIS.} Further discussions regarding differences in crossover variants follow in section~\ref{sect:exp_bin}.
+When comparing EDPOIS for groups of configurations identical in everything but their crossover operator, it becomes evident that these are two different groups of algorithms.
+Despite the fact that DE crossover operators are by design unable to produce unfeasible solutions from two feasible inputs, the cascade process resulting from the use of a mutation operator, which is responsible for generating ISs, followed by \texttt{bin} or \texttt{exp} crossover algorithms can lead to significantly different POIS.
+Generally, with the proposed experimental setup, \texttt{exp} crossover variant seems to result in smaller POIS.
+Fig.~\ref{fig:crossover_comparison} shows two typical examples of differences in EDPOIS induced by choice of crossover operator.

+\textit{Thus, the choice of crossover does not appear to be the only factor in describing the variability among EDPOIS.} Further discussions regarding differences in crossover variants follow in Section~\ref{sect:exp_bin}.